 – Judy Dench as quoted by Alan Rickman

-I have decided to study The Course in Miracles for 2017.
-Actually, I’ve been studying it for a few months already, on the heels of working through The Universe Has Your Back.
+I have decided to study The Course in Miracles in 2017.
+Actually, I’ve been studying it for a few months already.

 To be honest, the all-positive, Law of Attraction ‘motivational coach voice’ of some materials has been a stumbling block for me, as well as ACIM’s overtly solely Christian metaphors.
 But, it can also be helpful at the right time, perhaps like the one I’m in… when pulled to be more outward and receptive.

 The best of The Course reminds me of Abhidharma, which is a Buddhist mind training system for learning to see through the solidity of appearances by way of less personal attachment.
 ACIM’s exercises are unusual and koan-like, but more bothersome; the 16 ACIM exercises I’ve tried so far, have been uncomfortable in a different way.

 Actually, let’s face it.
 I’m seriously resistant to them, but also fascinated by the avenues the exploration is opening, rituals that feel comforting and playful.
 I remember being terrified to even look at the materials when I was young, since you could only find them in occult shops I was taught that I shouldn’t have even walked into. 🙂